 Child Care Highlights:

-- Flexible monthly scheduling allows parents to schedule part-time or full-time
+- Flexible weekly scheduling allows parents to schedule part-time or full-time

 - Each classroom meets the state child day care licensing staff to student ratio, plus one additional person for extra support

 - Staff receive 24 hours of professional development yearly; 8 hours more than the state child day care licensing requires